ptomato/sandbox/gjs-memory-leaks/async-intro.md

     }
 }

-// Invoke two of our function
+// We'll invoke two named runs of myAsyncFunction() to see how scheduling works myAsyncFunction('test1');
-myAsyncFunction('test1');

 // async functions implicitly return a Promise so we can attach a then() clause